rjferguson21/big-bang/CONTRIBUTING.md

 # Be aware, the internet version is likely newer than the Iron Bank version
 ./hack/flux-install.sh

-# Apply a local version of the umbrella chart
+# Apply a local version of the Big Bang chart
 # NOTE: This is the alternative to deploying a HelmRelease and having flux manage it, we use a local copy to avoid having to commit every change
 helm upgrade -i bigbang chart -n bigbang --create-namespace -f myvalues.yaml

-# A convenience development script is provided to force fluxv2 to reconcile all helmreleases within the cluster insteading of waiting for the next polling interval.
+# To force fluxv2 to reconcile all helmreleases within the cluster instead of waiting for the next polling interval.
 hack/sync.sh
 ```